+Here we will discuss how to form an offshore trust.
+We have been forming offshore asset protection trusts since 1995 and our organization was established in 1906.
 In order to establish an offshore trust in the most favorable jurisdictions there are legal requirements that are summarized here.
-One signatory is needed for the settler, the client who is having the trust created.
+One signatory is needed for the settlor, the client who is having the trust created.
 The trustee needs another signature.
 Then we will typically establish a Nevis LLC.
-(Nevis is a country in the Caribbean and an LLC is a Limited Liability Company.)
+Nevis is a country in the Caribbean that has favorable Limited Liability Company (LLC) laws.
 This entity is established and placed into the trust so that the client has a legal tool inside of the trust that they can control when legal duress has not arisen.

 Once you order your offshore trust, we email you a checklist as well as a set of documents for you to complete.
 This provides information that we need to establish your offshore trust.
 Plus, the documentation complies with legal requirements.
 The know-your-client laws in are fairly standard across the major trust jurisdictions.
 This keeps the trustees and local regulators in compliance with international anti-money-laundering regulations.

 As such here is a list of the documents you will need to complete and/or provide to establish your offshore trust.
 We email you documents and provide sample documents to make it easy for you to complete.

 - Client Assessment Data Form

 - The Money Laundering Control Act (initial)